gtorrent/gtorrent-core/README.md

 Fortunately, we are allowed to use spaces to align code.
 Will this cause a mess aligning using different tab sizes? *Yes.* So let's all agree to use tabsize=8, alright?
 I didn't decide this one.

+gTorrent uses astyle to format our code.
+You can find more about it [here](http://astyle.sourceforge.net/)

+Install astyle, and then run scripts/format.sh at the root of the repo, so that someone else doesn't have to fix your retarded indents

 ##### Coding style
 We are using our own, loosely based of kernel style.
 If something's not specified here, either follow what others have done or use your better judgement
 - if/else statements get their opening braces (Don't ask why, I hate this one too.)